milesmajefski/reverse-polish-notation/README.md

 ## Technical Design
 ### Architecture
 The architecture of this utility as currently implemented is monolithic.
 It is run inside a single process.
-To accomplish separation of concerns, there is an added step that converts all communication between front end and back end to JSON.
+To help with further separation of concerns, there is an added step that converts all communication between front end and back end to JSON.
 #### Modules
 - `rpn_calculator` provides the basic functionality of evaluating a reverse polish notation stack like `[1.0, 2.0, 3.0, "+"]` and returning the simplified stack.
 In this case the return value is a stack like `[1.0, 5.0]`.
 - `rpn_user` provides the commandline UI.
 It handles taking input from pipes, args, and user interaction.